The Supplier Management Contribution Matrix

 How to change culture?
 How to integrate acquisitions or merger?

 - Do we need to look beyond traditional ethics issues: What is the right thing to do in developing non traditional suppliers?
 In managing for sustainability?
 In dealing with suppliers in LCC

 Those are the type of issues Michel Philippart has faced during his career, working for top consulting firms like McKinsey or Booz Allen & Hamilton, and global companies like PepsiCo / Frito-Lay and GlaxoSmithKline / GSK Biologicals.
 He continues to explore them with selected partners, through hands on management, training, coaching and more.
 Now, as an Affiliate Professor at Grenoble Graduate School of Business, he can bring you an integrated approach to developing the human resources that manage your suppliers: Strategy, Assessment, Training

 Beyond the cost and productivity issue:

-Today, Michel Philippart is a member of the IRIMA, the Institute for Research and Innovation in Purchasing Management, and Affiliate Professor at Grenoble Ecole de Management.
-He teaches Strategic Supplier Management and continues to research the field after completing his Doctorate degree in Business Administration at Paris Dauphine University.Both in his academic and professional activities, he is promoting the development and the promotion of Strategic Supplier Management as a contributor to Shareholder Value.
-Understand how driving costs down is important for a large part of the spend, but it is not sufficient when all competitors adopt the same strategies.
+Michel Philippart Affiliate Professor at Grenoble Ecole de Management teaches Strategic Supplier Management.
+He continues to research the field after completing his Doctorate degree in Business Administration at Paris Dauphine University.Both in his academic and professional activities, he is promoting the development of Strategic Supplier Management as a contributor to Shareholder Value.
+To understand how to drive costs down is important for a large part of the spend, but it is not sufficient when all competitors adopt the same strategies.
 In aggressively competitive environments, cost focused Procurement does not create value, but merely avoid destroying it.
 If key competitors have similar methods and achieve similar results, the cost reduction is quickly given away to the customers represented by equally efficient procurement managers.
 Today, driving cost down is not differentiating!